MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 - Configuration Manager from the cloud: You can configure Office settings and push a deployment to targeted devices which will install directly from the CDN.
 - Configuration Manager from a local source: You can download the files from the Office CDN and deploy them from distribution points on your network.
 - Office Deployment Tool from the cloud: You manage your deployment with the ODT and Office is installed on client devices directly from the Office CDN.
 - Office Deployment Tool from a local source: You manage your deployment with the ODT and Office is downloaded to a local source on your netowrk and installed on client devices from there.
+[FROM BILL: We do not recommend this--hard to manage channels, multiple configurations--package is large.
+DNS failed at replicatoin in Proctor & Gamble--can we call out that this is a supported but not recommended. ]
 - Self-install from the cloud: If users self-install from the Office portal, that installation will always use the Office CDN.

 > [!NOTE]